oac-tree/sup-dto/doc/anyvalue.rst

    Construct a value object with the given type.

-There also exists a constructor that takes both an ``AnyType`` and an ``AnyValue`` parameter, that is provided mostly for constructing scalar types (see :ref:`scalar-values`):
+There also exists a constructor that takes both an ``AnyType`` and an ``AnyValue`` parameter, that is provided mostly as a conversion constructor (see :ref:`conversion-methods`):

 .. function:: AnyValue::AnyValue(const AnyType& anytype, const AnyValue& anyvalue)